Let’s Explore the Ancient World

 Welcome to grammaticus.co!
 Here you can join me on my journey deeper into the worlds of Ancient Greece and Rome.
 You can study with me the people and places of the world of Antiquity, and even learn their stories and ideas in their own languages.
 Come share in the cultural inheritance that Greece and Rome still offer us today.

-Try starting here with my free podcast about Plutarch, an author whose short essays serve as a perfect introduction to the Classical World.
+Try starting here with my free podcast about Plutarch, an author whose short biographies not only introduce us to the lives of ancient men, but help us ask questions of our own lives today.

-Or you can check out the blog, where I write about all things relating to teaching—and learning—Greek, Latin, Reading, Writing, History, and Literature.
+Or you can check out the blog, where I write about all things relating to teaching—and learning:

 What’s a Grammaticus?